Types of Funding for Master’s Students

 Dean's Scholarship for HMS Master's Students

 At HMS, we strive to make master’s education accessible to all qualified students.
-The Dean’s Scholarship for HMS Master’s Students has been established to provide funding to students who have demonstrated financial need and have exhibited academic excellence, persistence, resilience, and a commitment to advancing the position of the underserved and the underrepresented in their field of interest.
-This award provides eligible students with a scholarship equivalent to 15% of the full time tuition rate for any HMS Master’s Degree Programs (tuition only).
-HMS will award the Dean’s Scholarship for up to 35 students across the HMS Master’s programs.
-Beginning this academic year, this scholarship is open to both domestic and international students.
+The Dean’s Scholarship for HMS Master’s Students was established to fund students who have demonstrated financial need and have exhibited academic excellence, persistence, resilience, and a commitment to advancing the position of the underserved and the underrepresented in their field of interest.
+This award provides eligible students with a scholarship equivalent to 15% of the full-time tuition rate for any HMS Master’s Degree Programs (tuition only).
+HMS will award the Dean’s Scholarship for up to 35 students across the HMS Master’s program. *This scholarship is open to incoming and continuing domestic and international students.

-Potential recipients are nominated for this award by the Dean’s Scholarship Committee and are notified of their nomination by mid-June.
 The Dean’s Scholarship Awards are contingent upon demonstrated financial need.
-To determine eligibility for this scholarship, nominees must apply for financial aid.
-Nominees will receive financial aid application instructions after they have been notified of their nomination.
+To determine eligibility for this scholarship, interested candidates must apply for financial aid.
+Recipients are notified by early June.

-**Please note: This award is for new HMS Master's matriculants only.
+- This award is for HMS Master's students only.
 HMS MD-Master's joint degree students, please refer to the MD Financial Aid site for funding opportunities.

 Master’s Program Tuition Discount for Faculty and Staff at HMS and Affiliated Institutions